maravento/blackip/README.md

 git clone --depth=1 https://github.com/maravento/blackip.git
 ```

-### MODO DE USO / HOW TO USE
+### HOW TO USE
 ---

-`blackip.txt` ya viene optimizada.
-Descárguela y descomprimala en la ruta de su preferencia / `blackip.txt` is already optimized.
-Download it and unzip it in the path of your preference
+`blackip.txt` is already optimized.
+Download it and unzip it in the path of your preference / `blackip.txt` ya viene optimizada.
+Descárguela y descomprimala en la ruta de su preferencia

 #####  Download and Checksum